jzfchen/blog/content/blog/Music.md

 ## An experimental approach to musical pleasure

-Cheung et al. 2019, took a more scientific approach to investigating the components of a “pleasurable” song.
+[Cheung and colleagues](https://pubmed.ncbi.nlm.nih.gov/31708393/) took a more scientific approach to investigating the components of a “pleasurable” song.
 Using a machine-learning model, they analysed 80,000 chords in 745 songs on the Billboard Hot 100 chart, and attempted to determine what exactly makes an enjoyable chord progression.

 They found that musical enjoyment was modulated by two particular domains: **uncertainty** and **surprise**.